encode/django-rest-framework/docs/tutorial/7-schemas-and-client-libraries.md

 Now that our API is exposing a schema endpoint, we can use a dynamic client library to interact with the API.
 To demonstrate this, let's use the Core API command line client.

+The command line client is available as the `coreapi-cli` package:

+    $ pip install coreapi-cli

-We've already installed the `coreapi` package using `pip`, so the client tool should already be installed.
-Check that it is available on the command line...
+Now check that it is available on the command line...

     $ coreapi
     Usage: coreapi [OPTIONS] COMMAND [ARGS]...